Karlx12/python_proyect_template/README.md

-# Hello World Template
+# Python Project Template

-This is a simple Hello World template for a Python project.
+This is a template for creating Python projects quickly with a virtual environment and dependencies setup.

 ## Getting Started